 This problem arises as a result of the image-level metadata within the Database containing no cataloguer-supplied title or caption field: because the metadata is devised specifically for use in the context of the extensive taxonomy this appeared redundant.
 If, however, it is desired to share the Database outside the specific context of the interface within which it is currently presented, this would present significant problems of comprehensibility.

 Some means of producing meaningful titles or captions for each image therefore appears necessary.
-In some cases the images themselves may have titles: this will be the case for many paintings, for instance.
+In some instances the images themselves may have titles: this will be so for many paintings, for instance.
 Where this is not the case consistent rules for generating these titles are necessary.
-The large number of images, and the relatively small amount of staff time available for any possible recataloguing of this material, means that in most cases these titles will have to be auto-generated by applying a set of consistent rules, resorting to manual generation only where this is not possible (hopefully in a small number of cases only).
+The large number of images, and the relatively small amount of staff time available for any possible re-cataloguing of this material, means that these titles will generally have to be auto-generated by applying a set of consistent rules, resorting to manual generation only where this is not possible (hopefully in a small number of cases only).

 The move to interoperability